Which code snippet will print "Done" only if the loop completes fully without hitting a break?

 Key idea: Iterates over items in order — simple and predictable.

 Practicing Python Loops (for, while)?
-Don’t forget to test yourself later in
+Don’t forget to test yourself later in our Python Quiz.

 Need a Quick Refresher?